project-bluebird/docs/reference/aviary.md

 [![Build Status](https://travis-ci.com/project-bluebird/aviary.svg?branch=develop)](https://travis-ci.com/alan-turing-institute/aviary)

-Aviary is an air traffic scenario generation package developed as part of the [Simurgh](https://github.com/alan-turing-institute/simurgh) project.
+Aviary is an air traffic scenario generation package developed as part of the BlueBird project.
 It aims to make available a large number of simple (but non-trivial) air traffic control scenarios suitable for the training of an artificial agent via reinforcement learning.
 The package also includes a set of evaluation metrics for measuring performance in the air traffic control challenge.

 Each aviary scenario consists of two parts: